philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 Another example which really inspired this post is the question of how to hash a tree that has a notion of alpha equivalence (where names of variables don't really matter).
 Examples of these things are lambda binders, summation symbol indices, the dummy variable name for an integral, etc. [Hashing Modulo Alpha-Equivalence](https://arxiv.org/abs/2105.02856) presents a scheme for doing this.

+egraphs in a sense are an answer to how can you hash modulo an equational theory with no good properties.
+It keeps refining and fixing up your hash dynamically

 Lambda syntax requires variables to also be scoped.
 This may be a separate concern.

 de Bruijn indices is famously a canonical representation of closed lambda terms.
 Why is this not a solution to the problem?